OctopusDeploy/docs/docs/packaging-applications/build-servers/bitbucket-pipelines/index.md

 If you want to try the latest integration, and only need to use some of the more commonly used commands, for example, to manage your packages, releases, and deployments, then using the experimental Pipe might be the right choice for you.

-However, If you need full control over integrating your Bitbucket Pipeline with Octopus, then the pre-configured CLI Docker image would be the recommended method to do that.
+However, if you need full control over integrating your Bitbucket Pipeline with Octopus, the pre-configured CLI Docker image is the recommended method to do that.
 :::

 ## BitBucket Pipelines environment variables